Foundations of geometric approximate group theory: Fundamental notions of geometric approximate group theory

-It then follows from Gromov's trivial lemma that any two representatives of $[\Lambda]_{\mathrm{int}}$ are quasi-isometric to each other.
+From Gromov's trivial lemma it follows that any two representatives of $[\Lambda]_{\mathrm{int}}$ are quasi-isometric to each other.
 Any quasi-isometry invariant of geodesic metric spaces can thus be used to define a geometric invariant of $(\Lambda, \Lambda^\infty)$ by applying it to a representative from $[\Lambda]_{\mathrm{int}}$.
-For practical computations it is then important to find good representatives.
+Therefore it is important to find good representatives for practical computations.

-One can show that $[\Lambda]_{\mathrm{int}}$ can be represented by a connected proper metric space, and we call any such space an \emph{apogee} for $(\Lambda, \Lambda^\infty)$ (see Definition \ref{def: apogee}).
+It can be shown that $[\Lambda]_{\mathrm{int}}$ can be represented by a proper geodesic metric space, and we call any such space an \emph{apogee} for $(\Lambda, \Lambda^\infty)$ (see Definition \ref{def: apogee}).
 In fact, every geometrically finitely-generated group admits an apogee which is a locally finite graph.
 Such graphs are then the natural generalizations of Cayley graphs in our context.

-It is an interesting question which spaces can arise as apogees of approximate groups.
-We will see that any such space must be quasi-cobounded and of coarse bounded geometry, and actually most of our results concerning approximate groups apply in the generality of quasi-cobounded proper geodesic metric spaces of coarse bounded geometry. \end{remark} \begin{remark}[Internal distortion] A new phenomenon in geometric approximate group theory, which has no counterpart in geometric group theory, is internal distortion.
+Describing the class of metric spaces which arise as apogees of approximate groups is an interesting problem.
+We will show that any apogee must be quasi-cobounded (cf.\ Definition \ref{def: quasi cobounded}) and of coarse bounded geometry (cf.\ Definition \ref{Weinberger}), and actually many of our results concerning approximate groups hold for quasi-cobounded proper geodesic metric spaces of coarse bounded geometry. \end{remark} \begin{remark}[Internal distortion] A new phenomenon in geometric approximate group theory, which has no counterpart in geometric group theory, is internal distortion.
 Let us say that an approximate group $(\Lambda, \Lambda^\infty)$ is \emph{algebraically finitely-generated} if $\Lambda^\infty$ is finitely-generated as a group.
 In this case, every finite-generating set $S$ for $\Lambda^\infty$ defines a word metric $d_S$ on $\Lambda^\infty$, and we refer to $d_S|_{\Lambda \times \Lambda}$ as an \emph{external metric} on $\Lambda$.
 Any two external metrics are quasi-isometric, and hence we can define the \emph{external QI type} of $\Lambda$ (see Definition \ref{def: Lambda ext}), as